Writing projects not yet completed or published yet

 My father wanted to kill Agent Douglas.
 That was an old memory.

-"My father passed away five years past from cancer," said the Agent, but turned to watch a vehicle drive down the levy, three teens in a red Honda.
+"My father passed away five years past from cancer," said the agent, but he turned to watch a vehicle drive down the levy with three teens in a red Honda.
+A bag from a fast food restaurant had magically appeared on the gravel road.

 "Keep clean; get help if you need it.
 If you plan to fish, please purchase a license and a day permit."

-Agent Douglas reached for his radio, "Morales, come in," he said into the radio.
+Agent Douglas reached for his radio, "Morales, come in."

 "Three teens, red Honda, please stop them on the way out of Busch.
 They just littered, and they have no manners."

 My brain was still fried from the seizure.
-They had let me out of prison with no medication.
+They had let me out of prison without any seizure medication.

 "I heard about that flood," I mumbled.
 "Sorry about my speech, an Air Force injury.
 I was JTac."